Filling Objects via Loop in JavaScript

 let obj = {a: 1, b: 2, c: 3, d: 4, e: 5};

-Iterate over this object and create a new object so that its keys are the elements of the old object and its values are the keys of the old object.
+Iterate over this object with a loop and create a new object so that its keys become the elements of the old object, and the values become the keys of the old object.